volojs/volo/README.md

 [add doc](https://github.com/volojs/volo/blob/master/volo/add/doc.md) for more info on the types of archive names to use.

-Set up an AMD/RequireJS-based project called **fast** that uses AMD versions of Backbone, jQuery and underscore:
+To set up an AMD/RequireJS-based project called **fast** that uses AMD versions of Backbone, jQuery and underscore:

     > volo.js create fast